-If you plan to transfer to the California State University system (CSU), you are encouraged to pursue a Certificate of Achievement in Liberal Arts.
-You should consult with a counselor to develop your own program of study.
+Students who plan to transfer to the California State University system (CSU) are encouraged to pursue a Certificate of Achievement in Liberal Arts.
+Students are advised to consult with a counselor to develop your own program of study.

 CSU Transfer